Pepi, Luci, Bom and Other Girls on the Heap: Filming

 Pepi, Luci, Bom is Almodóvar's first feature film.
-He had previously made only short films in Super 8, Salome a short in 16 mm and a feature-length film in super 8 Folle, folle, fólleme, Tim (1978) (Fuck Me, Fuck Me, Fuck Me, Tim), none of which had a soundtrack.
+He had previously made only short films in Super 8, a short in 16 mm titled Salome and a feature-length film in super 8 titled Folle, folle, fólleme, Tim (1978) (Fuck Me, Fuck Me, Fuck Me, Tim), none of which had a soundtrack.

 The genesis of Pepi, Luci, Bom was a story written by Almodóvar called General Erections published in 1978 in the magazine El Víbora.
 General Erections was a comic parody of the 1977 general elections in Spain.
 The idea to take that story and develop it into a film was born out of his collaboration with the theatrical group Los Goliardos.
-Performing with them in a small role in Dirty Hands by Jean-Paul Sartre, Almodóvar met Maura and Rotaeta, who encouraged him to make a film out of General Erections.
+Performing with them in a small role in the play Dirty Hands by Jean-Paul Sartre, Almodóvar met Maura and Rotaeta, who encouraged him to make a film out of General Erections.
 Almodóvar rewrote the story and changed the title to Pepi, Luci, Bom y otras chicas del montón (Pepi, Luci, Bom and Other Girls on the Heap).

 The initial budget was only 500,000 pesetas that Maura and Rotaeta helped to collect.
 At the time, Almodóvar was working for Telefónica, Spain's national telephone company, as an administrative employee, therefore the shooting took place on weekends with a group of volunteers.
 Without the backing of a studio, Almodóvar was forced to make extensive use of location shooting.
 The real-life residence of gay pop artist painters Costus (Juan Carrero and Enrique Naya), who also appear in the film, served as the place where Luci and Bom set up their home.

 The shooting was chaotic; it began in 1978 and lasted a year and a half.
 Due to the lack of financial means, it took an entire year to produce a film of only 50 minutes.
 This was insufficient for commercial distribution length.
 More money was needed and backing from Pepón Coromina, a Catalan producer, allowed Almodóvar to add 30 more minutes of film, shot over the following six months of 1980.
 The film was blown from 16 mm to a 35 mm format to allow its theatrical release.
 The crew lacked experience and the cameraman cut off some heads, particularly during the general erections contest scene.
 The long and chaotic shooting created problems in continuity.
-When filming started, Alaska was 15 and by the time the filming wrapped she was 17.
+When filming started, Alaska was 15 and by the time the filming wrapped, she was 17.
 The first scene when Pepi goes to answer the door to the policeman was shot in June 1979, she opened it in December 1979 and they sat together in June 1980.